Substance Abuse and Addiction Treatment Resources in Kodiak

-When you are thinking about exploring your options for drug and/or alcohol addiction treatment facilities in Kodiak, there are a number of opportunities.
+When you are thinking about exploring your options for drug or alcohol addiction treatment facilities in Kodiak, there are a number of opportunities.
 Discovering which treatment program will be the most effective is the first step you want to take.
 Everyone has a different situation.
 Figuring out the treatment program that will benefit you specifically is critical.
 It’s important to ask yourself several questions before you decide on a treatment program.
 What does your insurance cover?
-Do you need to detoxify your body?
+Do you need to go through medical detox?
 What is your addiction history?

 Residential Treatment Programs

 This treatment program may include 24-hour medical supervision, group and individual therapy and access to amenities as medically appropriate.
 Patients may have already completed any required detox programming and can live on-site at the facility.